Nationals vs. Mets Player Props Betting Odds

 Nimmo Stats

-- Brandon Nimmo has collected 45 hits with eight doubles, a triple, three home runs and 21 walks.
-He has driven in 15 runs with three stolen bases.
+- Brandon Nimmo has 48 hits with nine doubles, a triple, three home runs, 21 walks and 17 RBI.
+He's also stolen three bases.

-- Nimmo heads into this game looking to extend his three-game hit streak.
-In his last five games he is batting .316 with three walks and an RBI.
+- Nimmo heads into this matchup looking to extend his five-game hit streak.
+In his last five games he is hitting .450 with a double, two walks and three RBI.

 Nimmo Recent Games